-If your district exercised Option 4 in the past, the commissioner may have granted your district an efficiency credit if your partner district agreed to spend funds for specifically approved programs.
+In previous years, if your district exercised Option 4, the commissioner may have granted your district an efficiency credit if your partner district agreed to spend funds for specifically approved programs.

 House Bill 3646, passed by the 81st Texas Legislature, 2009, made some changes, effective with the 2010-2011 school year, to the TEC statutes governing the efficiency credit.
-The bill repealed the efficiency credit but allowed those Chapter 41 districts that had an approved efficiency credit agreement with a partner district during the 2008-2009 school year to continue to be eligible for the credit until September 1, 2011.
+The bill has repealed the efficiency credit but allowed those Chapter 41 districts that had an approved efficiency credit agreement with a partner district during the 2008-2009 school year to continue to be eligible for the credit until September 1, 2011.
+Therefore the efficiency credit is no longer applicable for the 2011-2012 school year and no longer available.